-BYLAWS FOR SOCIETY FOR COLOR AND APPEARANCE IN DENTISTRY, INC. A TEXAS NONPROFIT CORPORATION
+BYLAWS OF SOCIETY FOR COLOR AND APPEARANCE IN DENTISTRY, INC.

-The purposes for which the Corporation is organized are exclusively charitable within the meaning of the Internal Revenue Service Code, Section 501(c)(3), and the Texas Tax Code, Section 11.18, and consist of the following:
+As set forth in the Corporation’s Certificate of Formation, “The purposes for which the Corporation is organized are exclusively charitable within the meaning of the Internal Revenue Service Code, Section 501(c)(3), and the Texas Tax Code, Section 11.18, and consist of the following:

-(2) To foster communications and research among dental disciplines, industrial researchers, institutional scientific investigators, clinicians, laboratory technicians and others with an interest in color and appearance in dentistry;
+- To foster communications and research among dental disciplines, industrial researchers, institutional scientific investigators, clinicians, laboratory technicians and others with an interest in color and appearance in dentistry;

-(4) To promote the health of the general public through advancement in the art and science of color and appearance in dentistry;
+- To promote the health of the general public through advancement in the art and science of color and appearance in dentistry;

 Board of Directors

-The Board of Directors will consist of five (5) Directors as defined by the Certificate of Formation.
-Upon majority resolution of the Board of Directors, the number of Directors may be increased or decreased from time to time, but in no event shall a decrease have the effect of shortening the term of an incumbent Director, or decreasing the total number of Directors to less than the number of Directors provided for in the Certificate of Formation.
-Until the first meeting for electing the
+3. Number of Directors.
+The Board of Directors will consist of five (5) to twenty-one (21) Directors.
+Upon majority resolution of the Board of Directors, the number of Directors may be increased or decreased from time to time, but in no event shall a decrease have the effect of shortening the term of an incumbent Director, or decreasing the total number of Directors to less than three Directors.

+9. Removal.
 Any Director may be removed without cause, at any time, by a majority of the entire Board of Directors, at a Regular or Special Meeting called for that purpose.
 Any Director under consideration of removal must first be notified about the consideration by written notice at least five days prior to the meeting at which the vote takes place.

 Code of Ethics